 Before deciding to be devoted to pottery and ceramic art and sculpting / ceramic restoration (nationally), Morty Bachar has held several executive positions leading Product Development for high tech companies.

 Prior to joining RetailDNA, Morty Bachar was Vice President, Engineering and Operations of Electronic Retailing Systems International, Inc, a provider of electronic shelf labeling and retail self-checkout systems (sold to IBM).
-In this role, he was responsible for developing the leading shelf labeling wireless system on the market.
-Additionally, he restructured the operations group to provide outstanding customer service and on-time national installation.

 He also served as Vice President of Engineering at Voyetra Turtle Beach, Inc., where he was responsible for all software and hardware PC multimedia product development.
 Prior to Voyetra Turtle Beach, Mr. Bachar was Director of Development and Program Management at Executone Information Systems, Inc. for the Computer Telephony Division.
 He also spent 11 years at IPC Information Systems, a telecommunications firm serving the financial stock trading community, where he held a number of technical and management positions in the product development area.
 Bachar received Electrical Engineering degree from Bramson Ort and from the New York Institute of Technology.
-Prior to arriving to NY, he served in the Israeli Defense Forces (1975-1979).
+Prior to arriving to NY, he served as an officer in the Israeli Defense Forces (1975-1979).